msoaib10/INDIA-GENERAL-ELECTION-RESULTS-ANALYSIS---2024/README.md

-## 🗄 2.
-SQL Analysis – India General Election Results 2024
+## 📊 SQL Project – India General Election Results Analysis (2024)

+📌 Overview

+This project focuses on performing an end-to-end SQL analysis of the India General Elections 2024 dataset.
+The goal is to extract meaningful insights from constituency-level results, party performance, alliance comparisons (NDA / I.N.D.I.A / Others), voting patterns, and candidate-level details.

+The dataset consisted of multiple connected tables:

+partywise_results
+constituencywise_results
+constituencywise_details
+statewise_results
+states

+The entire analysis was performed in SQL Server, including data cleaning, transformation, exploratory analysis, and advanced queries.